wintechis/sparqledit/docs/tutorial/TUTORIAL.md

 ## Lay user perspective

 Lay or business users open ready-to-use "SPARQL views" that have been created by experts colleagues.
-A "SPARQL view" is a simple configuration text file which defines how to load a table of values from an RDF Knowledge Graph.
+A "SPARQL view" is a simple configuration which defines how to load a table of values from an RDF Knowledge Graph.
 With this information, SPARQL_edit queries the Knowledge Graph and displays the results in a table where certain values can be changed.

 ### Update RDF literal value